aakers24/THM/Paths/SOC1/SOC1.md

     * Common hashes for malware identification including md5, sha1, and sha256 can be retrieved using the commands `md5sum`, `sha1sum`, `sha256sum` respectively.

     * Antivirus and VirusTotal - Searching the hash from the previous point or scanning the file with an AV (Antivirus) can provide useful information.
-Uploading samples can help too, but should only be done with high condifence that this will not result in compromise of any systems or information.
+Uploading samples can help too, but should only be done with high confidence that this will not result in compromise of any systems or information.

     * The PE File Header - The PE File Header contains metadata about the Portable Executable file.
 The PE format is for executables, object code, DLLS, and more which are used in 32 and 64 bit Windows systems.
 These are common in malware analysis.